masonbarnes645/recipe-project/README.md

 - You must have access to the JSON server and other dependencies in the directory that you are running the application in.

+# How to Start Application

+- Fork and clone this repo, and open in your favorite code editor.

+- Run npm install or npm i to install necessary packages.

+- Make sure nothing is currently running on http://localhost:4000.

+- Open a terminal window in the main directory of where this project is located on your computer.

+- Enter json-server --watch db.json --port 4000 in the terminal and press enter

+- It should be running on http://localhost:4000

+- Enter npx vite in separate terminal

 # Using the Application

 - User can browse recipes on the landing page.